tjphoton/FCND/FCND-P2-Motion-Planning/FCND_P2_writeup.md

 python motion_planning.py
 ```

 The quad fly a jerky path of waypoints to the northeast.
-It is becuase in the `planning_utils.py`, the grid path planning algorithm only implemented 4 possible actions, north, west, east, south.
+It is becuase in the `planning_utils.py`, the grid path planning algorithm only implemented 4 possible actions: north, west, east, south.
 When asked to find a path to the north east goal position diagonal to the start location, the planner has no choice but to give a solution to follow a jerky north, east, north, east, ... , north, east action path.

 The other difference about `motion_planning.py` from the `backyard_flyer_solution.py` script inlcudes:
-1. There is a new PLANNING state added, which is excuted after ARMING state and before TAKEOFF state.
+1. There is a new PLANNING state, being excuted after ARMING state and before TAKEOFF state.
 2. After the ARMING state, a new function `plan_path()` is invoked, it does the following things:
   * set the state to `States.PLANNING`,
   * load the 2.5D map in the colliders.csv file describing the environment and obstacle,